 As rivers go, the Mississippi is one of the world’s biggies.
-It’s 3.734 km (2.320 mi) long and has a watershed of more than 3,2 million sq. km (1.245.000 sq. mi), the third-largest in the world (preceded only by the Amazon and Congo rivers), draining 41% of the 48 contiguous states, and even a bit of Canada as well.
-By volume, it’s the fifth-largest in the world.
-And yet, the Mississippi isn’t even North America’s longest river (the Missouri River is).
+It’s 3.734 km (2.320 mi) long and has a watershed of more than 3.2 million sq. km (1,245,000 sq. mi), the third-largest in the world, preceded only by the Amazon and Congo rivers.
+The Mississippi watershed drains 41% of the 48 contiguous states, and even a bit of Canada as well.
+By volume, it’s the fifth-largest river in the world.
+And yet, the Mississippi isn’t even North America’s longest river: that is the Missouri River.

-The western border of the Mississippi’s ‘catchment’ corresponds almost entirely with the border of the former French territory of Louisiana, indicating, I presume, that this watershed boundary must have been chosen as that territory’s borders.
+The western border of the Mississippi’s catchment area corresponds almost entirely with the border of the former French territory of Louisiana, indicating that the watershed boundary was chosen as the basis for that territory’s borders.

 Water flowing out from its headwaters at Lake Itasca in Minnesota will take 90 days to reach its estuary into the Gulf of Mexico at Baton Rouge in Louisiana.
 In, 2002, Slovenian long-distance swimmer Martin Strel covered that same distance in 68 days, so only doing 22 days’ net worth of swimming – the lazy slacker.